KimikaTeorikoa/python-notes-tccm/contents/fundamentals.md

 ## Names and cases
-In your programs you will usually be defining lots of different variables.
-Variables are names for values and the naming of variables follow some conventions.
+In your programs you will usually be defining lots of different variables. *Variables are names for values* and the naming of variables follow some conventions.
 For example, they can be formed by letters, numbers and only one symbol, the underscore `_`.

-Something else you must remember is that Python is **case sensitive**, so when you try
+Something else you must remember is that Python is **case sensitive**, so when you try to use a variable without regard to the case you used to assign it a value, things will not go well.
 ```{code-cell} python
 a = 10
 print (A)
 ```
-things do not go well.
-Python returns an error (specifically, a `NameError`), as a variable named `A` does not exist.
+As we see, Python returns an error (specifically, a `NameError`), as a variable named `A` does not exist.

 ```{hint}